 - Optional: jam thermometer

 - Place the chopped pumpkin or squash into a large preserving pan.
-Add water and spices.
+Add water, grated ginger and spices and bring to the boil.

-- Bring to the boil and then turn down the heat to a gentle simmer until the pumpkin is tender; about 30 to 40 minutes.
+- Turn down the heat to a gentle simmer until the pumpkin is tender – about 30 to 40 minutes.

 Pumpkin Pie Recipe